dadhi/FastExpressionCompiler/README.md

 Expression is visited in two rounds:

-1. To collect constants and nested lambdas into closure(s) for manually composed expression, or to find generated closure object for the hoisted expression
+1. To collect constants and nested lambdas into closure objects.
-2. To emit the IL
+2. To emit an IL.

-If the processing round visits not supported expression node, the compilation is aborted, and null is returned enabling the fallback to normal `Expression.Compile()`.
+If some processing round visits a not supported expression node, then compilation is aborted, and null is returned enabling the fallback to normal `Expression.Compile()`.